AuReMe/mpwt/README.rst

 For error during PathoLogic inference, a log is created where you launch the command.
 The log contains the summary of the build and the error for each species.
 There is also a pathologic.log in each sub-folders.

+If the build passed you have also the possibility to see the result of the inference with the file resume_inference.tsv.
+For each species, it contains the number of genes/proteins/reactions/pathways/compounds in the metabolic network.

 For others errors, currently nothing is made to help you.
 Maybe in the future.